beckitrue/tasty-api/README.md

 * Use the Tasty Trade API to look for trading opportunities by automating some of the evaluation criteria I do manually
 * Learn to write go code

 Go is compiled, so it should be portable and able to run on most computers.
 The 1Password implentation is a bit trickier, and less universal.
-I'll get that to work in my environment and leave the porability for later.
+I'll get that to work in my environment and leave the portability for later.

 ## Security